Stypsi: Description

 Stypsi is a village situated at 400 m elevation, in the north part of Lesbos island, in the mountain of Lepetymnos.
 It is approximately 7 km away from Petra.

 The permanent residents do jobs related to animal husbandry, farming of olea, and the production of olive oil.
 A part of the employment is working in the tourist sector of the island, especially during the months of March to November.
 There are also experienced construction, roofing and wooden construction craftsmen, as well as traditional craftsmen such as stone carvers.

 Stipsi is also known for its own, Olive Oil Cooperative of Stipsi, which has one of the most modern olive mills in Lesbos and produces high quality olive oil, standardized for the domestic and foreign markets.

-Since the 2000's, the Women's Agrotouristic and Agrotechnical Cooperative (of Stipsi - Ypsilometopon) has also been operating, and its main products being traditional sweets, pasta and also, hand-made embroidery.
+Since the 2000s, the Women's Agrotouristic and Agrotechnical Cooperative (of Stipsi - Ypsilometopon) has also been operating, and its main products being traditional sweets, pasta and also, hand-made embroidery.

 The Karavangelis Sports Association, founded in 1978, is also based in Stipsi.
 This association took its name from the Greek hero, Germanos Karavangelis, who left funding for this in his will.
 Karavangelis was born in 1866 and grew up in Stipsi.
 He was known for his service as Metropolitan Bishop of Kastoria and later Amaseia, Pontus and served as a member of the Hellenic Macedonian Committee, one of the major coordinators of the Greek Struggle for Macedonia.

 The village has two old and beautiful stone-made churches, the Dormition of the Virgin, "Panagia" (built in 1805), and the Holy Trinity, "Agia Triada" (built in 1924).